Derek Wesley Arnold

-Derek Wesley Arnold is a native of Raleigh, North Carolina.
-He began playing piano at age four, teaching himself by ear and playing what he heard on the radio and around the house.
+A native of Raleigh, N.C., Derek began playing piano at age four, teaching himself by ear and playing what he heard on the radio and around the house.
 Derek began his professional career as a drummer at age 15, and by 19 he was one of the most sought after bassists in the Triangle area of central North Carolina.
 After touring and recording with multiple acts across the United States and Canada, Derek could no longer suppress his craving to compose and his eagerness to learn as much as possible about the highest calibers of music and its performers.
 Derek has composed for a variety of ensembles at UNCSA—from large orchestras to numerous chamber groups, as well as several pieces for solo piano.
 Derek made his public conducting debut in the Fall of 2015 at the Chancellor's Convocation and at the Chancellor's Installation, when he assembled and conducted the Fighting Pickle Chorale in several performances of the UNCSA Alma Mater, which he wrote.

 Derek graduated from UNCSA in 2016 with a Bachelor of Music degree in composition as a student of Dr. Lawrence Dillon.
 He is now pursuing a Master of Music degree at UNCSA as a student of Mr. Kenneth Frazelle.